josedvq/lared-laughter/www/audio_instructions.md

 <div class="md-block warning">
 <h2>Important</h2>
 <ul>
-<li>These are the same videos you saw before.
-Please watch some of them again. <strong>This time pay attention to the sound of laughter, as you will not have video in the following tasks</strong>.</li>
+<li>To understand the kind of data you will be annotating, <strong>please watch the videos below, paying attention to the sound of laughter.</strong>
+<li>Remember <strong>you will not have video</strong> in the following tasks.</li>
+<li>The person in the red box is always the target speaker whose audio is playing.</li>
 </ul>
 </div>